Stanley Weston: Career

-Weston became enamored with the sport of boxing at the age of 10 after his father brought home a copy of The Ring magazine.
-At the age of 13, Weston met neighbor and The Ring founder Nat Fleischer.
-In 1937 Fleischer hired him as copy boy.
-Weston was soon colorizing black and white portraits of boxing figures with oils.
+After being hired by Fleischer, Weston was soon colorizing black and white portraits of boxing figures with oils.
 In December 1939, Weston, a budding artist, painted a portrait of Billy Conn that would be the first of 57 Ring covers painted by Weston.
 Daughter Toby Weston Cone said of her father, he "never liked going to boxing matches but was extremely interested in the sport.
 He felt it paralleled life in many ways."

-Weston served in the United States Army during the World War II, from 1941 until 1946.
-He returned to civilian life and The Ring in 1945, but left the publication in 1951.
-He returned to the Army during the Korean War, with the rank of Major, and retired in 1966.
+Weston's work in the publishing industry was interrupted by World War II when served in the United States Army from 1941 until 1946.
+He returned to civilian life and The Ring in 1946, but left the publication in 1951 and once again returned to the Army during the Korean War.

-He launched Boxing Illustrated/Wrestling News in 1958 and published it until 1964, successfully competing with The Ring.
+Weston launched Boxing Illustrated/Wrestling News in 1958 and published it until 1964, successfully competing with The Ring.
+The following year, Weston began publishing Wrestling Revue which soon became the best selling wrestling magazine in the world.
+At the height of its popularity, Weston sold the highly successful magazine to Bert Sugar, Lew Eskin and Norman Kietzer and then went on to publish under the company name "G.C.
+London Publishing", competing magazines to include The Wrestler, Inside Wrestling, Wrestling Yearbook, Wrestling Annual, Pro Wrestling Illustrated, World Boxing and Boxing International.

+In 1970, Weston ensured access to wrestling's most important celebrities by hiring 25 year old wrestling enthusiast Bill Apter who cultivated friendships with the biggest stars in the business.
+Apter's photography, writing and interviewing skills became a mainstay in Weston's magazines for over two decades.

 In 1989, fifty-two years after joining The Ring as a stock boy, Weston purchased the magazine that gave him his first job.
+Two years later, Weston's G.C.
+London Publishing had a portfolio of five boxing and nine wrestling magazines with annual sales of more than $13 million.

+Despite the success of Weston's publishing empire, competition with Vincent J. McMahon's WWE during the late 1980s and early 1990s resulted in a loss of sales as McMahon curtailed outside journalists from reporting on his events.
+McMahon also began the process of breaking kayfabe, jeopardizing Weston's core competency: creating outrageous stories about wrestlers.
+Weston subsequently sold all of his publications, to include The Ring, to Kappa Publishing in 1993.

-He was also an author who penned several of the definitive books on boxing history, including History of the Heavyweights, The Heavyweight Champions, The Best of The Ring, The Chronicle of Boxing and, with Steve Farhood, The Ring: Boxing the 20th Century.
+Weston also authored several of the definitive books on boxing history, including History of the Heavyweights, The Heavyweight Champions, The Best of The Ring, The Chronicle of Boxing and, with Steve Farhood, The Ring: Boxing the 20th Century.